vestrada64/WDI-DT-55/work/w11/d2/04-fetch/04-fetch.md

 Second, since our AJAX request is asynchronous we will need to create some conditional logic in our JSX to render data only once its returned.

 Third, we have decided to make our AJAX request in our root component (`App.js`) and pass data down to our child components.
 Make note of this decision.
-Tomorrow we will learn about Redux which gives us hard requirements for how we configure our state.

 ## Configuration